obsidian-tasks-group/obsidian-tasks/docsv2/getting-started/use-filename-as-default-date.md

 ```
 ````

-Info
-{: .label .label-blue }
+> [!info]
-The task is not visually modified in any Obsidian views: the scheduled date is only implied, and not displayed.
+> The task is not visually modified in any Obsidian views: the scheduled date is only implied, and not displayed.

 It will however appear in the [[getting-started/create-or-edit-task|edit dialog]].